SAP-samples/teched2025-DT261/exercises/ex02/README.md

 When for example using the C-view as the entry point the wizard will suggest to extend the C-view by default.

-## Excercise 2.2 - Extend the data structure with the extension field wizard
+## Exercise 2.2 - Extend the data structure with the extension field wizard

 1. Right click on the consumption projection view `ZDT261C_ShopTP_###` (the one with the statement `provider contract TRANSACTIONAL_QUERY` ) and choose **Generate ABAP Repository Objects ..**.